PolymeshAssociation/polymesh-rest-api/README.md

 ## Webhooks (alpha)

 Normally the endpoints that create transactions wait for block finalization before returning a response, which normally takes around 15 seconds.
 As an alternative a field `webhookUrl` can be passed in each non GET request.
 When given the http request will return after validation.
-A 202 status code will be returned.
+A 202 (Accepted) status code will be returned instead of the usual 201 (Created).

 Before sending any information to the endpoint the service will first make a request with the header `x-hook-secret` set to a value.
 The endpoint should return a `200` response with the value echoed back in the headers.